purzelrakete/bandit/README.md

 1379257987 BanditReward shape-20130822:1 0.000000
 ```

-Notice that the reward line includes the variant tag.
+Notice that the reward line includes the variation tag.
 It is up to you to
 transport this tag through your system.

 ## Types